BACK SURGERY? DID IT RELIEVE YOUR PAIN?

 For many Montreal back pain patients, back surgery

 appears like it is the answer…until it’s not.
-Statistics reveal that upwards of
+Statistics reveal that nearly

 50% of patients who undergo back surgery have the same or worse

 pain sooner or later...a year, 10 years, etc. (1,2,3) What’s next?
 Another

 surgery?
 For some Montreal failed back surgical syndrome (FBSS)

 patients, yes.
 For others, no. Occasionally